-The Death Penalty Bill: Q&A
+The Death Penalty Law: Q&A

 - ACRI

-- 10 hours ago
+- 1 day ago

-- 6 min read
+- 7 min read

-What does the bill stipulate?
+What does the law say?

 The proposal addresses the application of the death penalty in military courts in the territories and in civilian courts in Israel, separately, since these operate within two separate and distinct legal systems.
+The bill passed and became law on March 30, 2026, after which ACRI immediately petitioned the Supreme Court to repeal the law.
+The wording of the law has undergone a number of changes, and may continue to be changed.
+As of March 30, 2026, these are the main points:

 Military courts